-Philippa bought me a mushroom growing kit for Christmas.
-I have tried them on occasions over the years, but never managed to grow even a single stool (or whatever you call a single mushroom).
-I planted these soon after Christmas and yesterday morning I had breakfast on my very own mushrooms!
-And, there looks plenty more to come.
-Obviously West Country mushroom kits are more potent than the ones further north.
-I should have taken a photo to prove trhat they grew, but the evdence was too tasty.
+Philippa bought me a mushroom-growing kit for Christmas.
+I have tried growing mushrooms several times over the years but never managed to grow even a single stool.
+I planted this batch soon after Christmas and yesterday morning I breakfasted on my very own mushrooms!
+And there looks plenty more to come.
+Obviously, West Country mushroom kits are more potent than the ones further north.

-Jamie is driving around in a ‘Matiz’.
-It is a hire car given to him from the insurance company of the Taxi driver that ran intro the back of him.
-I think ihs own car is booked in next week for repairs.
-I once drove a ‘Matiz’ in Kefalonia, and all I remember is that it doesn’t do corners, which is pretty vital on that island!
-Jamie is not impressed with it, but he still likes showing off an 08 car to all his friends.
+Jamie is currently driving a ‘Matiz’.
+It is a hire car loaned to him by the insurance company of the taxi driver that ran into the back of his car.
+Jamie’s car is booked next week for repairs.
+I once drove a ‘Matiz’ hire car in Kefalonia and remember that it didn’t do corners very well, which was pretty dangerous on that island!
+Jamie is also not impressed with it, but he still likes showing off a 08 plated car to his friends.

-Jamie has made all the bits that are part on Nan’s, new walk in wardrobe and they are scattered all over my study.
-He now appears keen to go up to Yorkshire and install it, but as I have to take it (too big for his car) it looks like this Friday or perhaps Sunday.
-The problem is that she is due to go to Wales soon for a wedding.
-Watch this space.
+Jamie has made all the components that are part of Nan’s, new walk-in wardrobe and they are scattered all over my study.
+He is keen to go to Nan’s and install it, but as I have to take him and the ‘bits’ in my car, it won’t be until the weekend and then Nan is supposed to be going to a wedding in Wales.

-My step-brother David emailed some bad news this week.
-He lives with his wife Genya, in Bulgaria.
-One day last week, when they were out for the day, their house was burgled.
+My stepbrother David emailed with bad news this week.
+He lives with his wife Genya, in Bulgaria and last week, when they were out for the day, the house was burgled.
 Mostly electrical items were taken.
-But what was heartbreaking was that their laptops were stolen and it contained a lot of work (stories) that Genya had been working on for the last 3 years and hoping to publish, also including wedding and holiday photos.
-There was no back-up, so they have gone.
-Very upsetting, but it appears they are making the best of things and getting on with jobs around the house and land etc.
+But what was heart-breaking was that their laptops were also stolen, and they contained the stories that Genya had been working on for the last three years and was hoping to publish.
+They also contained their wedding and holiday photos.
+There was no backup, so they have gone.
+It is very upsetting, but they are being pragmatic, and it appears they are making the best of things, getting on with jobs around the house and land etc.

-Sarah is in the middle of her exams and seems focussed and surprisingly calm (I know I wasn’t and I can bet Sue wasn’t either when we took our ‘O’ levels).
-We wish her luck, she has worked hard and deserves it.
+Sarah is now in the middle of her exams and seems totally focused and surprisingly calm.
+We wish her every luck; she has worked hard and deserves success.